DoniDevRs/BMI-Calculator-SwiftUI-/README.md

 ## Steps to build and run
 - Clone repo
 - Open `BMICalculator.xcodeproj` in XCode
-  - Select Target MyHeroes (pre-selected)
+  - Select Target BMICalculator (pre-selected)
   - Choose simulator/device of choice
 - Click on Run